jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 ++x // x is now equal to its previous value + 1
 ```

 The increment and decrement operators can be used in either prefix (before the value) or postfix (after the value) position.
+If used in prefix position, the value is incremented/decremented **before** it is used.
+If used in postfix position, the value is incremented/decremented **after** it is used.

 #### Comparison